unoplatform/workshops/uno-bootcamp/modules/02-Leverage-existing-tools/README.md

 > 🛈️ [Edit and Continue][edit-and-continue] is a time-saving feature that enables you to make changes to your source code while your program is in break mode.
 When you resume execution of the program by choosing an execution command like `Continue` or `Step`, `Edit and Continue` automatically applies the code changes.
 This allows you to make changes to your code during a debugging session, instead of having to stop, recompile your entire program, and restart the debugging session.

 1. Introduce people to feature, don't assume pre-existing knowledge.
-1. Start up the UWP head of the Todo app in `DEBUG` mode (right click ->
+1. Startup the UWP head of the Todo app in `DEBUG` mode (right-click ->

 -->

 ## 🎯 Play with Live Visual Tree

 >❗️ [Live Visual Tree][live-visual-tree] provides you with a real-time view of your running XAML code via the `Live Visual Tree` and the `Live Property Explorer`.
-These two tools give you a tree view of the UI elements of your running XAML application, and show you the runtime properties of any UI element you select.
+These two tools give you a tree view of the UI elements of your running XAML application and show you the runtime properties of any UI element you select.

 ![Live Visual Tree](live-visual-tree.png)